-For Future Capital Outlays - These funds are committed for capital expenditures to be made in future years.
+Reserves For Future Capital Outlays - These funds are restricted for future capital expenditures to be made in future years.
 When the Fire District desires to utilize these funds in their annual budget, a capital resolution must be passed by the Board of Fire Commissioners prior to any expenditure against a capital appropriation.
-As of December 31, 2015, the fund balance is \$1,147,850.
+As of December 31, 2018, the fund balance is 1,989,740, of which \$859,200 of these funds has been committed towards various capital expenditures, per resolutions passed by the Board of Fire Commissioners and approved by the voters.